red-gate/web-kata/kata-website-3.md

 ### Task

 1. Display a list of products from the `ProductsApi`
   - You'll want to populate `products` in `App`'s state
   - Access the API using `fetch`
   - When the promise is fulfilled, set `App`'s state to be populated from the HTTP response json
 1. Create a form to add products
   - Create a new `ProductForm` component and add it to `App`
   - On `ProductForm` have input fields for new product name and description, along with a submit button
     - https://reactjs.org/docs/forms.html#controlled-components might help
-1. Using the product form, send HTTP POST requests to the end point to add products
+1. Using the product form, send `HTTP POST` requests to the end point to add products
-    - The API considers `POST` requests with product name of empty string to be invalid.
-Display an appropriate error message next to the form.